-Discrete Fourier Transform (DFT) coefficients.
-Based on these properties, we show several techniques [3] for extracting invariants from the original and rescanned image, with potential applications in image watermarking and authentication.
+We show properties of the discredited, rescanned image in both the spatial and frequency domains, and then further analyze the changes in the Discrete Fourier Transform (DFT) coefficients.
+Based on these properties, we show several techniques in paper [4] for extracting invariants from the original and rescanned image, with potential applications in image watermarking and authentication.
 Advantage: Authentication by image watermarking.
 Disadvantage: Uses watermarking based authentication.
 In this paper, Discrete Fourier Transform coefficients and image based authentication is used.